djemar/softeng_ezshop/Deliverables/GUIPrototype.md

 </tbody>
 </table>

-# Screenshot 5: Customer
+## Screenshot 5: Customer

 In this section the employee manages customers data.

-- insert customer data: the employee can insert a new customer, filling the fields with its specifications.
+- _Add customer_: the employee can add a new customer, populating the fields with its details.
 Additionally, he can link it with a fidelity card;

-- edit customer data: the employee can modify some customer fields;
+- _Edit customer_: the employee can modify the customer details;

-- search a customer: the employee can search a specific customer by inserting his full name or fidelity card number;
+- _Search a customer_: the employee can search a customer by typing his name or fidelity card number, or automatically by scanning the customer's fidelity card.

-- delete customer: the employee can delete a specific customer by selecting it and clicking the "delete" button.
+- _Delete customer_: the employee can delete a customer by opening the customer details and clicking the `DELETE` button.

-The owner decides the threshold of points and the respective discount of the fidelity program: when the customer has enough fidelity points, he obtains the discount.
+The owner decides the threshold of points and the respective discount of the loyalty program: when the customer has enough fidelity points, the discount is automatically applied to his next order.

 <table>
 <tbody>